 Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.

-The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
-Built by the Mingera governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, koi-filled ponds and stunning, tranquil pavilions.
+5 To book call 0808 239 1403 or visit your local travel agent Visit wendywutours.co.uk The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, koi-filled ponds and stunning, tranquil pavilions.